Wall Street regulator paves way for home trading as coronavirus spreads

 FINRA oversees thousands of brokerages, dealing mainly in securities and corporate bonds.

-FINRA added that its scheduled on-site inspections of branch offices may need to be temporarily postponed, and that it would also temporarily waive some record-keeping requirements and be flexible if firms have difficulty meeting other filing obligations.
+FINRA added that brokers' scheduled on-site inspections of their branch offices may need to be postponed, and that it would also temporarily waive some record-keeping requirements and be flexible if firms have difficulty meeting other filing obligations.

 Wall Street banks and brokers have for weeks been in "robust" talks with regulators to secure a number of waivers that would allow staff to work from home as part of their broader coronavirus contingency plans, the chief executive of a top industry group told Reuters.